TehMuffinMoo/ibPS/docs/BloxOne/Profiles/Get-B1ConnectionProfile.md

 # Get-B1ConnectionProfile

 ## SYNOPSIS
-This function is used to retrieved saved BloxOne connection profiles.
+This function is used to retrieved saved Infoblox Portalconnection profiles.
 By default, the active profile is returned.

 ## SYNTAX